surge-synthesizer/surge/README.md

 ## Preparation

-First you need to grab all git submodules (needed to get the VST SDKs)
+First you need to grab all git submodules (needed to get the VST3 SDK)

 ```
 git submodule update --init --recursive